openstack/puppet-ceph/USECASES.md

 Use Cases
 =========

+NOTE:  None of these are tested with current version of this module, but attempts have been made to update the samples with changes to the module.

 I want to try this module, heard of ceph, want to see it in action
 ------------------------------------------------------------------

 I want to run it on a virtual machine, all in one.
 The **ceph::repo** class will enable the official ceph repository with the most current branch selected.
 The **ceph** class will create a configuration file with no authentication enabled.
-The **ceph::mon** resource configures and runs a monitor to which a **ceph::osd** daemon will connect to provide disk storage backed by the /srv/data folder (note that storing OSD data on an existing filesystem is only recommended for simple tests like this one).
+The **ceph::mon** resource configures and runs a monitor to which a **ceph::osd** daemon will connect to provide disk storage backed by the disk specified.
+Using a directory is not supported by ceph-volume, but you could probably use a partition successfully (it will have a VG/LV hosted on top)

 * install puppet and this module and its dependences (see metadata.json)
 * paste the snippet above into /tmp/ceph.puppet